OSCRSJ — Orthopedic Surgery Case Reports & Series Journal

 Double-Blind Peer Review

-All manuscripts submitted to OSCRSJ undergo double-blind peer review.
-Neither the authors nor the reviewers know each other's identities during the review process.
+All manuscripts submitted to OSCRSJ undergo double-blind peer review by reviewers outside of our network.
+Neither the authors nor the reviewers know each other's identities during the review process, and reviewers are recruited from outside the OSCRSJ editorial board — subspecialty-matched orthopedic surgeons and clinician-researchers — so that no editor evaluates work by their own collaborators.
 This ensures that every submission is evaluated solely on its scientific merit, clinical significance, and adherence to reporting standards — regardless of the author's institution, training level, or reputation.

 Review Process